clojit/clojit-doc/Bytecode Spec.md

 Calls the function stored on variable slot A, and applies the elements from vector B as argument for the function.

-TODO: Figure out if local variables of the caller are allowed to be stored after 'base'.

 ## Closures and Free Variables